 A school may make a prior-year, late, or retroactive disbursement during the current payment period as long as the student was enrolled and eligible during the payment period covered by that disbursement.

 A school may disburse Pell, TEACH Grant, Iraq & Afghanistan Service Grant, or FSEOG funds to a student on a leave of absence.
 However, a school must not disburse Direct Loan funds to a student on a leave of absence.
-However, because FSA credit balance funds are funds that have already been disbursed, a school must pay an FSA credit balance to a student on a leave of absence.
+However, because a Title IV credit balance are funds that have already been disbursed, a school must pay a Title IV credit balance to a student on a leave of absence.

 For more information about disbursing funds by payment periods, see Volume 3, Chapter 1.